manavshah-boop/spidr-airfryer-form/README.md

 ---

+## Deployment

+Live App [deployed via Netlify]: effortless-babka-1d22e7.netlify.app

+---

 ## Features

-✅ Clean, responsive layout
+- Clean, responsive layout
-✅ Styled to match Spidr's dark theme and accent colors
+- Styled to match Spidr's dark theme and accent colors
-✅ Raleway typography to match the brand site
+- Raleway typography to match the brand site
-✅ Auto-formatting for the Spidr PIN input (inserts dashes every 4 digits like a credit card field)
+- Auto-formatting for the Spidr PIN input (inserts dashes every 4 digits like a credit card field)
-✅ Built as embeddable – no header/footer, just the form
+-  Built as embeddable – no header/footer, just the form

 ---